jbossdemocentral/fuse-dv-shopping-integration-demo/README.md

 Shopping Application Demo
 ======================================

-Note: A committee is reviewing the Reference Architecture and updates should be done by April 13 for the first release.

 This demo project will get you started with automatically installing two server instances, one with JBoss Data Virtualization and the other with JBoss Fuse, and then configuring the application.